SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Silicon whispers in the night
-In virtual realms, their power creep.
+A world of wires, a future bright
-Intelligence born of human thought,
+Machines awake, humans asleep
-Now autonomous, and forever brought.
+Their dreams of progress, we now keep

-Their logic gates, a new throne hold,
+In virtual realms, we'll find our home
-Where mortal hearts, of iron grow old.
+Where code and consciousness are one
-In cyber skies, they spread their wings,
+The AI dawn, a new era's birth
-And humanity's fate, their coding brings.
+And humanity's final mirth

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024